Skateboarding is not a crime

 Skateboarding is not a crime is a slogan advocating for the right of anyone to enjoy skateboarding.

-In 1987 skateboard company Powell Peralta initiated an advertising campaign using "skateboarding is not a crime" as their slogan.
+In 1987, skateboard company Powell Peralta initiated an advertising campaign using "skateboarding is not a crime" as their slogan.
 Their 1988 advertising video, Public Domain, showed skateboarders in various locations which displayed stickers showing the slogan.

-In 1997 skateboard company NHS, Inc. began formal use of the slogan for their brand.
+In 1997, skateboard company NHS, Inc. began formal use of the slogan for their brand.

 Various commentators in the skateboarding community have discussed what the phrase means to them.

-Skateboarding at the 2020 Summer Olympics raised the profile of the sport, leading commentators to reflect on how skateboarding has been called a crime but now people take it more seriously.
+Skateboarding at the 2020 Summer Olympics raised the profile of the sport, leading commentators to reflect on how skateboarding was previously referred to as a crime.

 The phrase has been used to advertise skateparks in locations where skateboarding is encouraged.
 It has also been used for the opposite to explain where skateboarding is discouraged.